Air Conditioner Repair Checklist

 - Shut off electricity completely at the breaker or external device.

 - Clear yard rubbish around the air conditioner.
 Once you’ve cleared bigger refuse within a two-foot area, you can use a fine-bristled brush or vacuum to slowly remove dirt from the equipment’s fins.
-Bent fins can also hurt effectiveness, so you can attempt to correct them with a small knife.
+Bent fins can also hurt effectiveness.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the unit.
 Be careful to avoid getting liquid on the fan motor.